musafurkanzenbilci/Network-and-Data-Communications/UDP-Chat-Protocol/README.md

 # UDP Chat Protocol

-A simple implementation of a chat protocol using the User Datagram Protocol (UDP) in C language and Go-Back-N Approach.
+A server/client implementation of a chat protocol using the User Datagram Protocol (UDP) in C language and Go-Back-N Approach.

 ## Features